(Cryptosporidium canis, Cryptosporidium parvum)

 Infection with Cryptosporidium is often asymptomatic, especially in adult dogs.
 If clinical disease manifests, it is usually associated with young and immunosuppressed animals.
 Cryptosporidiosis in dogs tends to manifest as an acute bout of water diarrhoea, which usually resolves in 7-10 days but may be chronic if the host is immunocompromised.

-A number of off-label drugs and regimes, for example, using azithromycin, paramomycin, tylosin and nitazoxanide, have been used with some success for the resolution of cryptosporiosis-related diarrhoea, however, have not been supported with controlled studies.
-None of these regimes have proven to result in the elimination of oocyst excretion.
+A number of off-label drugs and regimes, for example, using azithromycin, paromomycinparomomycin, tylosin and nitazoxanide, have been used with some success for the resolution of cryptosporidiosis-related diarrhoea, however, have not been supported with controlled studies.
+None of these regimes has proven to result in the elimination of oocyst excretion.

 For control options, refer to the General Considerations and Recommendations section.

 Zoonotic transmission of C. parvum may occur in healthy individuals, with the most common source being calves and other humans.
 Rare cases of infection with C. canis have been reported in children or patients with immunosuppressive disorders.